Murder of Melinda Beardsley: Investigation

-After the discovery of the body, a witness came forward and claimed to have seen the body being dumped about 3 hours before it was found by two white men in a Toyota Celica.
+After the discovery of the body, a witness came forward and claimed to have seen the body being dumped about 3 hours before it was found by two white elderly one of hispanic origin men a Toyota Celica.
 The passenger of the Celica was seen attempting to drag something heavy out of the back seat.
 These men have never been identified or charged for her murder.
 Investigators considered the possibility of active serial killers at the time being suspects, such as Ted Bundy and the Hillside Strangler, though both were ruled out.
 Lack of forensic evidence at the scene lead investigators to believe that the woman had been killed elsewhere and dumped.

 An autopsy on the body was performed on December 19, 1977.
 The autopsy determined that the woman had been killed about 2 to 6 days before being dumped.
 Marks on the woman's neck suggested that cause of death was manual strangulation.
 There was also evidence of trauma to the head.
 Despite being found nude, there was no evidence of sexual assault.

 Pathologists noted that the woman had recently underwent significant weight loss, as indicated by stretch marks on her abdomen and breasts.
 It was theorized that this weight loss could have been caused by a prior pregnancy.
 She also was noted to have heavily calloused feet, which indicated that she may have walked a lot or had worn cheap/improperly fitted shoes in life.
 There was also some physical evidence to indicate she was a prostitute in life.

 Police bulletins with a forensic reconstruction of the woman were circulated state and nationwide.
 Fingerprints were pulled from the body and sent to the California Department of Justice and the FBI, but no matches were found.
 Further efforts saw the sheriff's office sending the fingerprints to all agencies in the United States and Canada that had a fingerprint identification system at the time.
 Photos of the woman's dental plate were circulated nationwide in dental magazines but lead to no leads.
 Police also visited almost every brothel in the state of Nevada in the possibility that someone recognized her.

-As of 2024, two people have been ruled out as this decedent; Laura Davis, missing from Dixon, California, and Doris Scandalis, missing from Carmichael, California.
+In 2024, two people were ruled out as this decedent; Laura Davis, missing from Dixon, California, and Doris Scandalis, missing from Carmichael, California.

+In 2026, it was announced that the victim had been identified, and on 18 March 2026, the name of the victim was publicly released as Melinda "Pip" Beardsley.

 Burial

 While investigators were attempting to uncover her identity, the woman's body was sent to the Sacramento County morgue and was frozen.
-After efforts to identify her failed she was given a paupers burial on November 6, 1978.
+After efforts failed to identify her at the time, she was given a paupers burial on November 6, 1978.
 The funeral arrangements were made by Chapel of the Hills in Auburn, and she is buried at the New Auburn Cemetery.